EmilienKopp/SPLIT-stack/README.md

 🎭 **Role-Based Architecture**: Built-in context switching with strategy pattern implementation
 ⚡ **Modern Tech Stack**: Svelte, Laravel, PostgreSQL, Inertia.js
 🏃‍♂️ **Developer Experience**: Rapid development with extensive code scaffolding
-🎨 **Clean Architecture**: Clear separation of concerns and domain-driven design 🔋 **Battery Included**: Comes with many common but customizable components (tables, filter search, ...) and utilities (toasts, array helpers, ...)
+🎨 **Clean Architecture**: Clear separation of concerns and domain-driven design
+🔋 **Battery Included**: Comes with many common but customizable components (tables, filter search, ...) and utilities (toasts, array helpers, ...)
 💎 **Modern Monolith**: Hostable one one machine or containerized.
 No more complex web of microservices or BaaS latency.
+🔍 **Searchable**: Comes with a built-in search component (dynamic frontend filtering) and a base installation of Laravel Scout.

 ## Why SPLIT Stack?